uidb-dev/react.cordova/README.md

 ### Explore Reco CLI

-To get full CLI reference of all commands and features currently available type the following command
+To get full CLI reference of all commands and features currently available run the following command

 **`reco -info`**